 Most CCTV cameras located around the cities highways and public spaces are operated and controlled by Sussex Police.

-The Electoral Register for Brighton & Hove is a separate legal entity from the council and is separately notified with the Information Commissioner as a data controller as Superintendent Registrar Brighton & Hove Registration District, registration Number Z5908457.
+The Electoral Register for Brighton & Hove is a separate legal entity from the council and is separately notified with the Information Commissioner as a data controller as Electoral Registration Officer, Brighton & Hove City Council, registration number ZA324581.